anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Route 53.md

 - Name Server: resolves DNS queries (Authoritative or None-Authoritative).
 - Top Level Domain (TLD): .com, .us, .vn, ...
 - Second Level Domain (SLD): amazon.com, google.com, ...
+- Domain apex is the root level of a domain.
 ## Records
 - How you want to route traffic for a domain.
 - Each domain contains: